liao961120/gloss-search-backend/README-en.md

 ### `run_app.py`

 There is a python script `run_app.py` inside the extracted zip file (`gloss-search-master.zip`).
-To use this program to search the corpus, you need to execute this script from the terminal with python.
+To use this program to search the corpus, you need to execute this script in the terminal.
 But BEFORE the first time you run this script, please edit two lines in `run_app.py` in which the absolute paths to the necessary folders and files are set:

 ```python
 SERVER_SCRIPT_PATH = '/Users/<username>/Desktop/gloss-search-master/server.py'  # path to server.py in